sleepjie/Valanar/Valanar Superdocument.md

 Commoners are permitted ownership and open carry of swords as long as they are hiltless as well as being both worn on the back and concealed within a cloth bag in order to increase their draw time - fractions of seconds that could spell the difference between life and death.
 This policy was enacted by the Hanari Shogunate as both a means to militarise the populace as well as reduce the rates of impulsive violence - especially between commoners and the samurai themselves - and has has impacted Kanin society impermeably;

-The Kanin have an extremely small naval force, with only one operational port out of Nayakami Bay.
+The Kanin have an extremely small naval force, with only one military dockyard in Nayakami Bay.

 ---
 ### Terracotta Landmass